OlssonDev/olssondev.github.io/_posts/2023-02-19-CastingIsNotExpensive.md

 <a name="how-to-avoid-expensive-hard-references"></a>
 ### How to avoid expensive hard references

-You can avoid hard references in many different ways, and sometimes they are needed and no reason to avoid it.
+You can avoid hard references in many different ways, and sometimes they are needed and no reason to avoid it (Like a reference to the character's mesh).

 I'll go over a few different ways you can do to lessen the amount of hard references.